During your time as a blogger, you’ll come across a lot of online advice to help you grow your blog.

 It really isn’t.
 Blogging is much more of a time investment then a monetary investment.

-Some people think they have to pay hundreds or even thousands to get someone to design their blog but the truth is it’s easy to create a fast blog for just $62.40 USD.
-That amount cover a domain name rental for one year and also 12 months of good web-hosting.
+Some people think they have to pay hundreds or even thousands to get someone to design their blog but the truth is it’s easy to create a blog yourself.

 It might be more than you want to pay right now but you should consider the above cost as an “investment” rather a “cost.”
 It’s easier to justify spending money on your blog when you know you have the potential to make much more than that within your first year of blogging.